-Name Of Each Exchange Trading Symbol(s) On Which Registered Title of Each Class Common Shares, No Par Value per Share PMN The Nasdaq Capital Market
+Title of Each Class Common Shares.
+No Par Value per Share Trading Symbol(s) PMN Name Of Each Exchange On Which Registered The Nasdaq Capital Market

 Securities registered pursuant to Section 12(g) of the Act: None

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.